masonvoorhees/Mason.github.io/index.md

 [Click here](https://github.com/masonvoorhees/ePortfolio/blob/main/DataBase_Enhanced.py) to view the enhanced database artifact.

 ### Software Design / Engineering & Algorithms and Data Structures

 **What is the chosen artifact for this enhancement?**

-The artifact I chose for this enhancement is the same artifact as my first enhancement, the Jukebox application.
+The artifact I chose for these two enhancements is the Jukebox application.
 I made this project in CS 310 which was an application where students would create a class called playlist which accessed other classes with objects called songs.
 These songs would be added to the student’s created playlist.
 Once the application was running, the user would need to type in the playlist name.
 When the playlist name was typed into the console, the app would print out “now playing” with the title of the song and artist.

 **Why did I choose this artifact?**

 I chose this artifact because this artifact has many different features that feel necessary to know as a future developer.
 This Jukebox application has many different data structures, so I feel it is important to understand which data structure should be used in each situation.
+The Jukebox application also has many different classes and objects that were used by one another and none of these classes had any documentation of what that class or object was doing.
+This gave me the opportunity to enhance the application so that I could improve on my coding standards along with documentation.
 I also noticed that this application could be improved functionality-wise.
-I noticed the only functionality of the application was to print out what the user’s playlist said while I thought it would be better for the actual song to play.
-This would lead me to want to add more functionality relating to customization for the user.
+I noticed the only functionality of the application was to print out the song name and artist that was hard coded in user’s playlist.
+I thought it would be better for the actual song to play.
+This would lead me to add more functionality relating to customization for the user.
 So, I created a whole new class called “CreateUser” which allows the user to create a playlist of their own custom songs of any length with error checking.
 I also was able to enhance the song object to also take in a URL so that the user could add a link to the song that would open when the song was playing.
-In short, the reason why I chose this artifact is that it had many different improvements that needed to be done that would showcase my coding skills along with show casing my usage of different data structures.
+In short, the reason why I chose this artifact is because it had many different improvements that needed to be done that would showcase my coding skills in relation to Software Design / Engineering & Algorithms and Data Structures.

-Did you meet the course objectives planned out in milestone one?
+**Did you meet the course objectives planned out in milestone one?**

 The objectives set in milestone one have been completed.
-In milestone one, I outlined 3 changes to the Jukebox application
+In milestone one, I outlined 8 changes to the Jukebox application

 1. Incorporate usage of arrays
 2. Incorporate usage of linked lists
 3. Change the structure of the playlists code
+4. Commented code written in classes and objects for greater understanding
+5. Re-organize code to better fit a standard that all classes and objects follow
+6. Condense code so all unnecessary calls and commands are deleted
+7. Create a separate class that allows the user to create their own custom playlist with songs
+8. Surround user input with try/catch statements so there is a way to recover from invalid user entries.

-For all changes look at the below image:
+For changes 1-3 look at the below image:

 ![image](https://user-images.githubusercontent.com/62579003/154878859-4c76925a-5dd6-4e4f-a4e6-5eea0d566403.png)